0ficina-craftware-company/backend-exercise/README.md

 * We expect you to spend a maximum of about 2 hours on this challenge.
 If you can't do everything in this time then please provide pseudocode showing how you would implement the missing features;
 * Feel free to provide pseudocode for additional improvements!

-Some additional advices:
-* Create a readme file in order to explain what were your choices and to explain how to deploy the solution in a Production Environment.